abhishek-gaonkar/Auction-Service/README.md

 # Serverless Architecture based Auction Project

+A course from Udemy by Ariel Weinberger

+## Project Description

-Using AWS's Lambda, DynamoDB, S3, SES, SQS, API Gateway, etc., a Server-less Architecture Project has been written.
+Using AWS's multiple services like Lambda, DynamoDB, S3, SES, SQS, API Gateway, etc., a Server-less Architecture Project has been written.
 The Auction Service works as a Microservice, not as a Monolithic Application.
 Since it uses the Cloud strategy of deployment, it uses Serverless framework and YAML style definition of code

 ## Architecture